 It is recognised that some acute responses to vaccinations do not have an immunological cause and are not directly related to the vaccine constituents.
 Accordingly, the World Health Organisation (WHO) recognise ‘immunisation stress related responses’ (ISRR) as a disqualifier in their ‘causality assessment of an adverse event following immunization’ tool.13 These ISRR include (but are not limited to) acute stress responses, vasovagal reactions, and dissociative (synonymous with functional) symptoms.13 In our opinion, neurological ISRRs best refer to FND specifically triggered by vaccines that are most commonly transient and mild, but can be severe and potentially longer lasting.

-Understanding of FND has developed dramatically in last decade.
+Understanding of FND has developed dramatically in the last decade.
 Older conceptions of FND have been replaced by more nuanced biopsychosocial models that, whilst acknowledging the important role of stress, do not assume its relevance for all, and instead focus on cognitive and neurobiological processes underpinning symptom formation and persistence.
-Indeed, stressor identification is no longer an essential diagnostic criterion and has been replaced by the need to identify ‘positive neurological signs’ which allow the reliable distinction of FND from other similar presentations.14
+Indeed, stressor identification is no longer an essential diagnostic criterion and has been replaced by the requirement to identify ‘positive neurological signs’ which allow the reliable distinction of FND from other similar presentations.14

 Here we present two cases of probable FND precipitated by the administration of a SARS-CoV-2 vaccine.
 Both patients gave written informed consent for publication.